Naww137/Syndat/README.md

 Copy this text to a file named `requirements.txt`.
 Ensure that this file is in the root directory of the environment that you want to work in. the run `pip install -r requirements.txt` from that directory.

-## Installing the nuc-syndat package for use
+## Installing the nuc-syndat package

 #### Option - 1
 Clone this repository in the location of your choice, this will be refered to as the toplevel directory.
 From the toplevel directory run the following command: